Valium® Drug Interactions: Risks and Dangers

 Other Central Nervous System Drugs

-A central nervous system drug (CNS) is one that slows your nervous system response and induces a sense of calm.
-Mixing Valium® with other benzodiazepines or CNS drugs can cause increased respiratory depression, and your heart may beat so slowly that it stops.[5]
+Central nervous system (CNS) depressants slow your nervous system response and induce a sense of calm.
+Mixing Valium® with other benzodiazepines or CNS depressants can cause increased respiratory depression and potentially life-threatening heart and respiratory issues.[5]
 Other benzos include lorazepam and alprazolam.
 Barbiturates affect the CNS in the same way.
 Those who mix these drugs may feel very fatigued and nauseous.

 They may pass out, and it may be impossible to wake them.
 Their breathing may become so depressed that their body can’t receive enough oxygen to survive.
 This causes damage throughout the body, especially the brain.
 Death can occur without treatment.